lukaszzm/chatify/README.md

 Click on this [link](https://chatify-ccec7.web.app/) to see a live app preview.

-- Login with first account.
-- Open new tab. (in incognito)
-- Login with second account.
-- Start chatting.
-(John Smith - Anna Wiliams)

-*The server is hosted on Heroku, so the first request may take longer.
+*The server is hosted on Heroku, so the first request may take a little longer.

 ## Login Details